Almond Flour Pancakes

 Storage information

-You can store these pancakes in the refrigerator for up to 5 days.
-Just store them in an airtight container.
+Store these pancakes in the refrigerator for up to 5 days in an airtight container.

-For longer storage, freeze these almond flour pancakes for up to 6 months.
+For longer storage, freeze them for up to 6 months.
 Lay them in a single layer on a sheet pan and freeze for 2-4 hours.
-Remove them from the pan and place them in an airtight freezer bag.
-To reheat pancakes from frozen, either microwave, 20 seconds at a time until warmed through, or heat in the toaster!
+Remove from the pan and place in an airtight freezer bag.
+To reheat from frozen, either microwave 20 seconds at a time until warmed through, or pop them in the toaster!

-Tip: If making pancakes to freeze and reheat with the toaster later, try to undercook them just slightly so the outside is slightly golden browned and not dark, as they will toast up in the toaster!
+Tip: If you’re making a batch to freeze, undercook them just slightly so the outside is golden but not dark.
+They’ll toast up perfectly in the toaster!

 Can you substitute almond flour for regular all-purpose flour?